Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-Given the fixed merge point and a perfect control of its trajectory during the length $\tilde{T}$ planning interval, so long as $\tilde{T}$ is sufficiently long, there exists a control input (sequence of accelerations over the planning horizon) such that the supervision-aware cooperative AV is not at the merge point at $t=T$ with probability 1.
-So the event $\{\text{AV j triggers supervision condition}\} = \emptyset$, i.e. cannot occur.
+Given the fixed merge point and a perfect control of its trajectory during the length $\tilde{t}$ planning interval, so long as $\tilde{t}$ is sufficiently long, there exists a control input (sequence of accelerations over the planning horizon) such that the CCAV is not at the merge point at $t=t_f$ with probability 1.
+For example, this could consist of slowing down or speeding up to create a gap for the merging AV.
+See more discussion of $\tilde{t}$ below.
+So the event $\{\text{CCAV j triggers supervision condition}\} = \emptyset$, i.e., does not occur.
 Hence the above upper bound improves from the previous one in~\Cref{connected_av_cor} with the $\sum\limits_{j=1}^{S} \frac{l_j}{c}$ term.

-In the worst case, the order of HVs and AVs (with respect to the merge point) is adversarially distributed, such that (1) all the HVs are asymmetrically closer than all AVs to the merge point (when moving in the forward direction), and (2) all HVs have non-overlapping reachability zones.
-In this case the AVs cannot influence any HV's behavior at the merge point, so it is possible for any HV to trigger the supervision condition.
+In the worst case, the order of HVs and CCAVs (with respect to the merge point) is adversarially distributed, such that (1) all the HVs are asymmetrically closer than all CCAVs to the merge point (when moving in the forward direction), and (2) all HVs have non-overlapping reachability zones.
+In this case the CCAVs cannot influence any HV's behavior at the merge point, so it is possible for any HV to trigger the supervision condition.
 Furthermore, the HVs' combined reachability zone is achieving its maximum coverage over the ring.

 The event that an in-ring vehicle triggers supervision is thus due to the HVs: